 The city's Division of Senior Services has a good selection of programs and activities, including classes (painting, ceramics, fitness, woodworking, etc.), trips, tax assistance, Meals on Wheels, congregate meals, transportation, Senior Olympics, health screenings and more.
 It also operates seven senior centers.

 The elevation here helps moderate the summer heat, but in July, temperatures can still reach the 90s or higher during the day.
 January temperatures can dip into the 20, but the average day temperature is 45 degrees.
 On average, the area receives 13 inches of rain and 25 inches of snow per year.
 The sun shines 300 days of the year, and on the comfort index, a combination or temperature and humidity, Santa Fe ranks well above the national average.

-For all of its low key charm, Santa Fe has some drawbacks.
+For all of its soothing charm, Santa Fe has some drawbacks.
 The city is somewhat isolated, although it is not far from a major interstate.
 The area is dotted with Juniper trees, which can trigger allergic reactions.
 Some people think Santa Fe is pretentious, and there is some resistance to newcomers.
 The city also has obvious class lines.
 A middle class does not really exist, at least not in large numbers.
 Some people chafe at the restrictive building codes.
 Tourists come in droves.

 Even with these issues, and they are not insignificant, Santa Fe is still a little bit mystical and a little bit magical.
 For retirees seeking a liberal, laid back Southwestern destination, one bursting with history, art and intriguing architecture, Santa Fe might even be a little bit perfect.